 When editing or creating a new job-post, you can add a second language to that particular job, meaning you can have everything localized, even the custom questions!

-Click the plus and select the language you want to add.
+Click the plus and select the extra language you want to add.

-After translating everything required, you can now enable this new language on your job-post.
+After translating everything required, you can now enable this new language on your job-post by choosing the three dots next to the language eye and choose "Enable language"

 After this, you can now view the job on your career site in the languages you have translated them!